 The programme includes general, intermediate specialisation, minor, language and elective studies as well as a Bachelor's thesis at the end of the studies.
 You will complete the entire degree in Lappeenranta, Finland.

-After completing a Bachelor's degree in Electrical Engineering programme, you will have the right to continue your studies directly in the following Master's programmes at LUT: Electrical Engineering, Electric Transportation Systems or Sähkötekniikan DIODI (in Finnish).
+After completing a Bachelor's degree in Electrical Engineering programme, you can continue your studies in the following Master's programmes at LUT: Electrical Engineering or Sähkötekniikan DIODI (in Finnish).
+You can also separately apply to the Master's Programme in Electric Transportation Systems.

 Emerging energy systems, energy-efficient technology, smart grids, electrifying transport and the electricity market guarantee graduates of electrical engineering work now and in the future.